YuriiHryshko/playwrightTask/README.md

 1. Clone this repository to your local machine: `git clone https://github.com/YuriiHryshko/playwrightTask.git`
 2. Navigate to the project folder: `cd playwrightTask`
-3. Install the required dependencies: `npm install`
+3. Install the required dependencies: `npm ci`

 ## Steps to Run Tests